issamqasas/ClearTransactionLog/README.md

 ## steps to solve the issue
-when we check our Database recovery  model , we found it **Full Recovery Model** so we will solve this matter we have two solutions here :- if you don;t need the logs , just change the database recovery model to simple , and the transaction logs will be truncated then go to step 3 or if you need the logs then continue the steps below
+when we check our Database recovery  model , we found it **Full Recovery Model** so we will solve this matter we have two solutions here :-
+#Sloution  1 :- logs data is not important

+if you don;t need the logs , just do the following
+1. change the database recovery model to simple
+2. the transaction logs will be truncated automatically
+3.  shrink the log file
+4.  change the database recovery model to full again

+   #Sloution  2 :- logs data is important
+if you need the logs then continue the steps below
 ### 1. take full data backup
 - make a full data backup as shown below
 ![image](https://github.com/user-attachments/assets/ca99b589-7f31-4ee8-b655-559d484de21b)